dixant/react-reusable-employee-spa/README.md

-## Parking-Management
+## React-Reusable-Employee-SPA
-This is a car parking management application, where all the parking spaces are defined with-in the system and been allocated to cars for certain period of time.
+This is a employee management CRUD Application, where user can create, remove, update and display the employee details.
+User need to login in application first.

 ## functionalities:
 1. Signup page with following fields